HOWZZY2000/skip-list/README.md

 i 201 22
 p
 ~~~
-Could give something like (Only keys will be displayed):
+Could give something like (Only keys will be printed):
 ~~~
 -inf ----------------------------- - inf
 -inf - 1 ------------------------- - inf